-As well as being one of Britain’s best-loved meals, Sunday lunch is also about spending long, lazy lunches with family and friends.
-You’ll be happy to hear that Edinburgh has a selection of delightful options which range from the classic Sunday roast to a vegan-friendly option!
-So without further ado, here are the Best Places for Sunday lunch in Edinburgh.
+As well as being one of the nation’s favourite meals, Sunday lunch is also about spending long, lazy afternoons with family and friends.
+You’ll be delighted (and probably not surprised!) to hear that Edinburgh has some fantastic places to enjoy Sunday lunch.
+With everything from the classic roast to a modern twist and vegan-friendly options, there really is something from everyone.
+So keep reading to discover our best recommendations for Sunday lunch in Edinburgh!

 1. Chop House